international employment law firm alliance L&E Global

 In both cases, the plan must be approved by the Labour Administration.

-ii) Consult the Workers Representatives and Provide Information
+Consult the CSE and Provide Information

 The consultation procedure is now limited to: